Silver Dollar La Joya Silver Project

 La Joya location and area mines Figure 1: Location of the La Joya Project along with past-producing and operating mines in the area.

-The Property is lies roughly 75 kilometres (km) southeast of the state capital city of Durango in the southeastern portion of the Mexican Silver Belt with past-producing and operating mines, including Silver Stom's La Parrilla Mine, Industrias Penoles' Sabinas Mine, Grupo Mexico's San Martin Mine, First Majestic's Del Toro Mine, and Pan American Silver's La Colorada Mine.
+The Property lies approximately 75 kilometres (km) southeast of the state capital city of Durango in the southeastern portion of the Mexican Silver Belt with past-producing and operating mines, including Silver Stom's La Parrilla Mine, Industrias Penoles' Sabinas Mine, Grupo Mexico's San Martin Mine, First Majestic's Del Toro Mine, and Pan American Silver's La Colorada Mine.
 Access routes and regional infrastructure near the Property are well developed (Figure 1).

 An advanced exploration-stage property, La Joya comprises 15 mineral concessions totalling 4,646 hectares and hosts the Main Mineralized Trend (MMT), Santo Niño, and Coloradito deposits (Figure 2).